 3. Explore Buffalo on Foot with Walking Tours

-Explore Buffalo, a local walking tour company, has recently released 5 self-guided walking tour maps for some of their most popular walking tours.
+Explore Buffalo, a local walking tour company, has released 5 self-guided walking tour maps for some of their most popular walking tours.
 This DIY approach let’s you tour some of the most interesting areas of Buffalo on foot whenever you’re in the mood and with whomever you feel comfortable while still getting info you need to make the most of your adventure.